Ragavendra Baliga, MD, MBA, FACP, FRCP (Edin), FACC

 13. Tsang TS, Barnes ME, Bailey KR, et al. Left atrial volume: important risk marker of incident atrial fibrillation in 1655 older men and women.
 Mayo Clin Proc.
 2001;76:467-475.

 14. Grundvold I, Skretteberg PT, Liestol K, et al. Upper normal blood pressures predict incident atrial fibrillation in healthy middle-aged men: a 35-year follow-up study.
 Hypertension.
 2012;59:198-204.

 About the Author

-Ragavendra Baliga, MD, MBA, FACP, FRCP (Edin), FACC, is Chief Mentor Officer for Clinical Faculty and Associate Chief, Division of Cardiovascular Medicine, Wexner Medical Center, and Professor of Internal Medicine at The Ohio State University in Columbus.
+Ragavendra Baliga, MD, MBA, FACP, FRCP (Edin), FACC, is Chief Mentor Officer for Clinical Faculty and Associate- Chief/Associate Division Director, Division of Cardiovascular Medicine, Wexner Medical Center, and Professor of Internal Medicine at The Ohio State University in Columbus.
 He received his MD from St. John’s Medical College in Bangalore, India, and completed his internal medicine residency at Victoria Hospital in Bangalore.
 He completed his cardiology fellowship at Hammersmith Hospital, London, UK, and advanced fellowships at Brigham & Women’s Hospital/Harvard Medical School, Boston University Medical Center, and UT Southwestern Medical Center, Dallas, TX.
-He is board-certified in internal medicine and cardiovascular diseases.
-Dr. Baliga was a faculty cardiologist at the University of Michigan and received an MBA from the Stephen Ross School of Business.
-He joined The Ohio State University in 2005.
+He is board certified in internal medicine, cardiovascular diseases, and advanced heart failure and cardiac transplantation.
+He was a faculty cardiologist at the University of Michigan and received an MBA from the Stephen Ross School of Business.
+Dr Baliga joined The Ohio State University in 2005.